 - One ebook file for Amazon KDP and IngramSpark

-- One Print on Demand file to publish to both platforms (this works for paperback and hardcovers if you’re doing one)
+- One print-on-demand (POD) file to publish to both platforms (this works for paperback and hardcovers if you’re doing one)

 - And, if you are doing an audiobook you will need an .mp3 file for ACX